dongliang3571/DotNet-Notes/README.md

 This example defines a base class named `Employee`, and a derived class named `SalesEmployee`.
 The `SalesEmployee` class includes an extra property, `salesbonus`, and overrides the method `CalculatePay` in order to take it into account.

+It is an error to use the `virtual` modifier on a static property

+A virtual inherited property can be overridden in a derived class by including a property declaration that uses the `override` modifier.

 An override method provides a new implementation of a member that is inherited from a base class.
 The method that is overridden by an override declaration is known as the overridden base method.
 The overridden base method must have the same signature as the override method.
 For information about inheritance, see Inheritance.

 You cannot use the virtual modifier with the static, abstract, private, or override modifiers.
 The following example shows a virtual property